DevSsChar/fastapi/readme.md

 ### Enhancements Made
 - ✅ Upgraded to Pydantic v2 (`from_attributes` instead of `orm_mode`)
 - ✅ Switched from bcrypt to Argon2 for better security
+- ✅ Implemented OAuth2 with JWT token verification
+- ✅ Protected all blog endpoints with authentication
+- ✅ Added `oauth2.py` module for authentication middleware
 - ✅ Fixed import issues and module structure
 - ✅ Added comprehensive documentation
 - ✅ Improved error handling